AlirezaEntessari/alireza-entessari-capstone/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

+One page will be the welcome page.
+Other pages will be related to the level of the user: beginner, intermediate, or advanced.
+There will also be additional pages related to each of the quizzes and PowerPoints/

 ### Mockups

 Provide visuals of your app's screens.
 You can use tools like Figma or pictures of hand-drawn sketches.